 Using you organic analytics to gain actionable page-level insights

 One of the best ways to generate loads of impactful organic traffic is to dig in deeply to your existing URL’s that already rank — in some capacity — and improve their position.
 Yeah, sure, but isn’t that hard to do?
-Actually, it’s really easy, and the more content you have, the greater opportunity you have.
+Actually, it’s really easy, and the more content you have, the greater the opportunity you have.

 How does this work?

 You create content, and if you’re thinking dynamically about it as you create it, you probably are targeting various organic keywords along the way.
-One of the things that happens over time is that your site will likely rank for a number of “unintentional keywords” (i.e. keywords that are good, but you did not intentionally try to rank for).
+One of the things that happen over time is that your site will likely rank for a number of “unintentional keywords” (i.e. keywords that are good, but you did not intentionally try to rank for).

 Some of these keywords have a high volume of monthly searches.
 In fact, for many sites, if you add up all of these unintentional keywords, you could be talking about millions of potential visitors per month.